NikhilRO/Grade12_Assignments/17-Sound-ProjectManagement/README.md

   * [p5.js - FFT Frequency Analysis](https://www.youtube.com/watch?v=2O3nm0Nvbi4)

 ### Note for self
-* How to put text on html
+* How to put text on html: Use createP.
+More info search DOM elements
 * why are distances wrong?
 * problem with the endScreen